On this page

 On-board cameras for commercial fishing vessels

-Of the footage collected from vessels this quarter, 31% was reviewed.
+Twenty-seven percent of footage collected from vessels was reviewed this quarter.
 This remains high by international standards, reflecting the overlap with the areas identified in the Threat Management Plan for Hector’s and Māui dolphins and other protected species.

-The vast majority of protected species captures are being consistently reported by fishers, with 100% of reviewed protected species interactions also reported by fishers this quarter.
+The vast majority of protected species captures are being consistently reported by fishers, with 97% of reviewed protected species events also reported by fishers this quarter.

-There has been increased reporting of protected species in the fisheries where cameras are operating, which aligns with international experience.
-The levels of protected species captures being reported are in line with our estimates.
+There has been increased reporting of protected species in the fisheries where cameras are operating, which aligns with international experience and research undertaken in New Zealand.
+The levels of protected species captures being reported are broadly in line with our estimates used to inform management advice.

 Previous quarterly reports

-Information related to previous quarterly reports is available on request by emailing rdm@mpi.govt.nz
+Information related to previous publications of this quarterly report are available on request to Fisheries New Zealand’s Data Team by emailing rdm@mpi.govt.nz

 Related information about fishing and protected species